slovnicki/beamer/README.md

 ### With a List of BeamLocations

 You can use the `BeamerLocationBuilder` with a list of `BeamLocation`s.
 This builder will automatically select the correct location, based on the `pathBlueprints` of each `BeamLocation`.
-In this case define your `BeamerRouterDelegate` like this:
+In this case, define your `BeamerRouterDelegate` like this:

 ```dart
 final routerDelegate = BeamerRouterDelegate(